lvaldenebro/breaking-bad-character-searcher-js/README.md

 1. Clone all files in this repository
 2. Open it and run 'npm install' in your terminal.
 One this is done, you will have created a new_modules folder that will allow you to use the page.
 3. Run 'npm-start' in your terminal This will open the page in your predetermined browser.
-4. You can now play, my minion!
+4. You can now play!

 ## Credits

-This web page is created by Marta, Ana, Celia and Laura under the Adalab supervision, taking into account a given design that, in the end, was modified to personalized the experience.
+This web page is created under the Adalab supervision, taking into account a given design that, in the end, was modified to personalized the experience.

+Thanks to https://breakingbadapi.com/api/ for the useful data!

 ## Thanks to